demirovic84/REACT/React-grapgql-myEducation/README.md

-Played with grapql with react.
+Played with graphql with react.
 Including Apollo, Express, Node.js, Bootstrap

 Made it with the courses in my education to be displayed.